neherlab/pan-genome-analysis/README.md

 To run `pan-genome-analysis` pipeline, you need to execute a series of steps that can be started using the `run-TestSet.sh` script
 To run ...
 ```
-python ./scripts/run-pipeline -fn data/TestSet -sl TestSet-RefSeq.txt -st 1 2
+python ./scripts/run-pipeline -fn data/TestSet -sl TestSet-RefSeq.txt -t 32
 ```
-where the `-st 1 2` specifies the analysis steps you want to run.
-All steps can be run in order by omitting the `-st` option.
+All steps can be run in order by omitting the `-st` option, whereas using `-st 5 6` will specify the analysis steps you want to run.
 <br />

 **Step01: specify the set of strains**<br />